cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/9-ibc-app-leaderboard.md

     }
 ```

-Which calls up a new validation on the `PlayerInfo`, which you also have to declare:
+This calls up a new validation on the `PlayerInfo`, which you also have to declare:

 ```go [https://github.com/b9lab/cosmos-ibc-docker/blob/main/modular/leaderboard/x/leaderboard/types/player_info.go]
 func (info PlayerInfo) ValidateBasic() error {